Help us choose the final syntax for Masonry in CSS

 Same with gap.
 When multicolumn was invented, a new column-gap property provided a way to define the space between columns.
 A decade later, when the CSSWG needed a way to define space between grid columns, the column-gap property was repurposed.
 It got a corresponding row-gap property and a new shorthand, gap, to be more universal, and eventually made its way to Flexbox as well.
 It took a couple tries, but the CSSWG realized it would be a mistake to keep creating separate gap properties for different contexts — column-gap + grid-gap + flex-gap… It’s better to repurpose what already exists.

 The New Masonry Layout option creates a duplicate set of properties for existing functionality.
-(Everything in red is new):
+(Everything in aqua-blue is new):

 Just Use Grid option New Masonry Layout option